Martha121/weather-dashboard/README.md

  The leftside of the page, will display the list of the cities used in previous searches.
 If a City name is clicked it will bring back and display the information.

  ## Languages
- JavaScript with HTML,Bootstrap.
+ - JavaScript
+ - HTML
+ - Bootstrap.

- ## link
+ ## Link
  The page can be found at:
 <a href="https://martha121.github.io/weather-dashboard/"> martha121.github.io/weather-dashboard</a>